WebDevStudios/generator-plugin-wp/cpt/README.md

 You can optionally not include CMB2 by using the `--nocmb2` option when running the subgenerator.

 Refer to [CPT_Core](https://github.com/WebDevStudios/CPT_Core) for more details on extending the CPT_Core class.

-Remember to create an instance of the new class in the main plugin file's `plugin_classes` function.